gaurav1780/comp125_s2_2018/_episodes/10-LinkBasedLists.md

 Solution not provided for this exercise

-Creating a *“linked list”* manually
+Creating a *"linked list"* manually
 ===================================

 Once we understand the `Node` class, we can link objects of `Node`